turingschool/backend-curriculum-site/module3/projects/rails_engine/index.md

 ## Extensions

 Review the evaluation details to ensure you have completed each section of it before tackling any extensions.
-If all requreiments have been met, then please work on the extensions found [here](./extensions)
+If all requirements have been met, then please work on the extensions found [here](./extensions)

 ## Evaluation